Discovering Florida’s Manatees

 Spread the love

-Your winter trip to Florida will be more exciting if you take the time to experience the manatees in their natural habitat.
+If you’re planning a winter trip to Florida, you won’t want to miss out on seeing the manatees in their natural habitat.
 These gentle giants are fascinating to watch and you may learn something about them along the way.
 We were happy to learn about Crystal River and how to find the manatees.

 A cow and her calf escaping the cold by swimming in the spring at Three Sisters Springs